brunonatali/react/promise-stream/README.md

 The promise will reject if the stream is already closed.

-The promise will reject if it is cancelled.
+The promise will reject if it is canceled.

 ### all()

-The `all(ReadableStreamInterface|WritableStreamInterface $stream, string $event = 'data'): PromiseInterface<array,Exception>` function can be used to create a `Promise` which resolves with an array of all the event data.
+The `all(ReadableStreamInterface|WritableStreamInterface $stream, $event = 'data')`
+function can be used to create a `Promise` which resolves with an array of all the event data.

 ```php
 $stream = accessSomeJsonStream();